riseshia/railsguides.kr/guides/source/ko/action_view_overview.md

 #### javascript_include_tag

-Returns an HTML script tag for each of the sources provided.
+Returns an html script tag for each of the sources provided.
 You can pass in the filename (`.js` extension is optional) of JavaScript files that exist in your `app/assets/javascripts` directory for inclusion into the current page or you can pass the full path relative to your document root.

 ```ruby
 javascript_include_tag "common" # => <script src="/assets/common.js"></script>